SnapperGee/node-note/README.md

 ---

-Clicking the add icon (the `'+'`) in the upper right hand corner will deselect the note and allow a new note title and text to be inputted.
+Clicking the add icon (`'+'`) in the upper right hand corner will deselect the note and allow a new note title and text to be inputted.

-Clicking the delete icon on one of the listed notes to the left will delete it.
+Clicking the delete icon (red trashcan) on one of the listed notes to the left will delete it.